-Vulnerability of cash flows to variation in weather conditions; generation performance of commissioned capacity remains below par - As the tariff under the PPA is single part in nature, the company's revenues and cash flows remain sensitive to energy generation, which is exposed to the variation in weather conditions.
+Lower than expected cash flows due to underperformance by wind power project - As the tariff under the PPA is single part in nature, the company's revenues and cash flows remain sensitive to energy generation, which is exposed to the variation in weather conditions.
 This in turn would affect its debt servicing ability.
 This risk is amplified by the single location of the project.
-The actual generation of the project has remained well below the appraised P-90 estimate.
+The actual generation of the project has remained well below the appraised P-90 estimate in FY2025, owing to the lower-thanexpected wind speed.
 While some comfort can be drawn from the sourcing of equipment from established suppliers and the presence of these suppliers as O&M contractors, the ability of the project to improve its generation performance in line with the appraised estimate remains a key monitorable.